-Consumable material relating to plant and equipment is recognised as inventory.
+Consumables relating to plant and equipment are recognised as inventory.
 Consumable stocks are carried at cost less accumulated impairment.
 Key estimate

-Consumables are impaired if considered damaged or, have become wholly or partially obsolete.
-A new assessment is made of impairment in each subsequent period.
+Consumables are written down to net realisable value if considered damaged or, have become wholly or partially obsolete.
+A new assessment is made of the write down in each subsequent period.

-2019 2018
+2020 2019

 Notes \$'000 \$'000

 11. Derivative Financial Assets

 Current

-Foreign currency option contracts 35[b][i] 36 -
+Foreign currency option contracts 36[b][i] 557 36

-36 -
+557 36

-Refer note 35 for details on derivative financial instruments.
+Refer note 36 for details on derivative financial instruments.